Aref-Akminasi/aws-developer-associate/SAM.md

 - `sam local invoke` Invoke lambda function with payload once and quit after invocation completes (is used for testing a specific lambda funcion)
 - `sam local generate-event` Generate sample payloads for event sources (S3, SQS, etc...)
 - `sam local start-api` Start a local HTTP server that hosts all your functions

-## SAM - Change Set

-- A **change set** is a way to safely preview the impact of your new SAM application deployment without immediately applying the changes.
-- It helps you make informed decisions about whether or not to proceed with the deployment based on what is expected to happen to your AWS resources.
-- `--no-execute-changeset` Indicates whether to apply the changeset.
-Specify this option if you want to view your stack changes before applying the changeset.
-This command creates an AWS CloudFormation changeset and then exits without applying the changeset.
-To apply the changeset, run the same command without this option.

 ## SAM - Multiple Environments